Yukon Holidays 2025 & 2026 • Self Drive & Motorhome itineraries

 How do you plan a Yukon road trip?

-• The Dempster Highway – Canada’s only public road to cross the Arctic Circle, this 736 km epic journey traverses multiple mountain ranges and ecological zones to reach Inuvik in the Northwest Territories
+• Dempster Highway – Canada’s only public road to cross the Arctic Circle, this 736 km epic journey traverses multiple mountain ranges and ecological zones to reach Inuvik in the Northwest Territories

-What wildlife can you see in the Yukon?
+What wildlife can you see in The Yukon?

 The Yukon’s vast wilderness provides habitat for an impressive array of North American wildlife.
 The territory is home to approximately 70% of Canada’s grizzly bear population, along with black bears, wolves, and wolverines.
-Massive herds of caribou undertake epic migrations across the tundra, while moose, the Yukon’s official animal, can often be spotted near lakes and wetlands.
+Massive herds of caribou undertake epic migrations across the tundra, while moose, The Yukon’s official animal, can often be spotted near lakes and wetlands.

 Plan your holiday